 Simply collecting the data will begin to change your spending habits.

-5. Go to each child’s room after they’re asleep, put your hand on their head, and pray for them:
+4. Go to each child’s room after they’re asleep and pray for them.

 Sometimes this is the only moment of the day when you can remember what’s important.
 Expect to shed some tears.

-6. Say absolutely nothing negative to your wife for one week:
+5. Say absolutely nothing negative to your family for one week.

 Negativity tends to be a ball that rolls in the same direction.
 Interrupt this one before it begins.
 This change will color everything else.

-7. Plan and then implement one random act of kindness, targeting your wife, once a week, for the next three months:
+6. Do one random act of kindness once a week for the next three months.

 OK, so it’s not random if you plan it.
 But the others will be.
 This one will grow and the intervention will soon go both ways.

-8. Write a short sentence of encouragement and affirmation for each member of your family (wife, children), then post it in a place they can’t miss:
+7. Write a sentence of affirmation for each member of your family.

 This isn’t just about romance.
 It’s about communication.
 Well, communication can be romance—or at least it’s a critical prerequisite.

-10. Find out and then remember a few obscure anniversaries:
+9. Find out and then remember a few obscure anniversaries.